For this church:

 A description of the present ruins would not give any real insight into the appearance of the church when in use.
 There are, however, two valuable reports in the pages of The Transactions of the Thoroton Society, which visitors to the ruins may wish to consult:

-(A)Volume 80 p83: Sir Stephen Glynne (1807-74), brother-in-law of WE Gladstone, was an antiquary and diligent ecclesiologist.
+(a)Volume 80, p83: Sir Stephen Glynne (1807-74), brother-in-law of WE Gladstone, was an antiquary and diligent ecclesiologist.
 He visited 5,530 churches and his manuscript notes on them survive.
-Observations of 126 churches in Nottinghamshire are recorded, including Annesley Old Church, visited in May 1862.
+Observations of 126 churches in Nottinghamshire are recorded.
+He visited Annesley Old Church in May 1862 and his description is printed in full in the article.

-(B)Volume 16 pp 1-5: The Thoroton Society organised a Summer Excursion on 13 June 1912, which included a visit to the Old Church.
+(b)Volume 16, pp 1-5: The Thoroton Society organised a Summer Excursion on 13 June 1912, which included a visit to the Old Church.
 The New Church had been completed 38 years earlier, but Annesley Hall was thriving and the Old Church within its grounds was still used from time to time.
-Thus:
+The Rev A M Y Baylay read a paper on the architectural history of the church.

 The north wall of the nave contained three square-headed two-light windows of plain design.
 Two substantial buttresses were positioned on the outside of this wall, one close to the eastern end and the other between the most westerly window and its neighbour.
 The line of the former south wall was occupied by the pillars and arches of the arcade, but a short section of original south wall, with one plain square-headed two-light window in it (of the same style and date as the three on the north wall) was in place.
 The nave, reported Glynne, had “a plain roof of poor character”.
 It was fitted with plain deal box-pews.